Pigzone00/Legacy-Nether/README.md

 <img width="1539" height="365" alt="TN" src="https://github.com/user-attachments/assets/9fbd7894-9ad4-4282-87a2-f5517b6c1559" />

-**Brings back the classic Nether from the Legacy Console Editions of Minecraft (Xbox 360, PS3, Wii U, etc.) into modern Minecraft!**

 ---

-## 🕹️ Gameplay Experience

-This mod aims to recreate the **feeling of the old Nether from console**:

-* Dangerous, empty wastelands.
-* Reliance on Ghasts and Blazes for resources.
-* Wither Skeletons roaming freely.
-* Nether wart spawning on Soul Sand.

-If you played the old Xbox 360/PS3/Wii U editions, this will feel instantly familiar.
+## 📖 Description

+Legacy Nether is a mod/datapack that aims to faithfully recreate the **classic Nether from the Legacy Console Editions of Minecraft** (Xbox 360, PS3, Wii U, and others).
+This project is intended for nostalgic players who want to relive the atmosphere of the pre–1.16 Nether, or for those seeking a simpler, more dangerous, and barren Nether experience that focuses on survival and exploration rather than modern structures and biomes.

+This mod removes all of the newer Nether content introduced in Minecraft Java Edition after 1.16, and restores the gameplay loop of the console versions:

+* The Nether is composed only of **Nether Wastes**, with no Crimson or Warped Forests, Basalt Deltas, or Soul Sand Valleys.
+* **Bastion Remnants are removed**, along with Piglins, Hoglins, Striders, Zoglins, and other modern mobs.
+* The only mobs you’ll encounter are **Zombified Piglins, Ghasts, Magma Cubes, and Wither Skeletons** (which now spawn everywhere, not just in fortresses).
+* **Blazes drop Glowstone Dust**, recreating the original console farming method.
+* **Nether Wart patches** generate naturally on Soul Sand, just like in older editions.
+* **Ancient Debris and Netherite are absent**, restoring the classic Nether resource balance.

 ---

-## ✨ Features
+## ✨ Feature list

 ## Key:
 ✅ - Implemented